massimiliano-andreatta/mcp-bridge-claude-to-vscode/README.md

-# VSCode as MCP Server
+# MCP Bridge - Claude to VSCode

 A VSCode extension that turns your VSCode into an MCP server, enabling advanced coding assistance from MCP clients like Claude Desktop.